MarkLannen/work-120/hw-03/readme.md

 It was great to actually make a first sketch.
 The biggest priority for me was to really understand the syntax that was introduced this week and make sure I could create a canvas and draw some text from scratch without having to look at the documentation.
 I spent some time looking at the p5 reference page on colors and experimented with using rgb codes to change the background.

-The only 'issues' I had this week were related to manually typing in the code into atom and leaving out quotation marks, forgetting to put them in
+Most of the 'issues' I had this week related to manually typing the code into atom and leaving out quotation marks, forgetting to put them in, or some other syntactic mistake that prevented the code from working how I thought it should.
+I tried to not get frustrated and just remind myself that computers are ruthlessly logical machines and that if I just carefully examined what I had done, I would find a completely reasonable explanation as to why the code wasn't working.

+The only other issue I came across was that I renamed the howework directory and then spent some time trying to work out why none of my changes were being reflected in my repository.
+Helpfully, github desktop actually gives an error message when it can't find the files.